adlnet/xAPI-Spec/xAPI.md

 ideally only enabling the storage of self-reported learning statements.

-The UUID generation is only necessary since the PUT method is being used, if a statement is POSTED without an ID the LRS will generate it.
+The UUID generation is only necessary since the PUT method is being used, if a statement is POSTed without an ID the LRS will generate it.

 In order to allow cross-domain reporting of statements, a browser that supports the "Access-Control-Allow-Origin" and "Access-Control-Allow-Methods" headers